Jesus stopped and ordered the man to be brought to him. When he came near, Jesus asked him, “What do you want me to do for you?” (Luke 18:40-41 NIV)

 “I was visiting my boyfriend,” she answered.

-Dear Heavenly Father, I am in awe once again that You allow me to come into your presence with but a word.
-I am also amazed, once again, that You use simple weak vessels like me to reach out to Your precious wounded daughters.
+Dear Heavenly Father, I am amazed that You use simple weak vessels like me to be Your hands and feet.
 Help me to keep my eyes open as I move through my day.
 Don’t let me miss the opportunities that You provide to reach out and share Your amazing love.

 Now It’s Your Turn